Sunday, December 13, 2009

 Art Supplies

-- Canvas - SourceTek linen on birch wood boards.
+Sometimes I am asked about the art supplies I use in my paintings.
+My goal has always been to create museum quality oil paintings.
+With that philosophy, I look for the best quality components that will stand the test of time.
+I have certainly experimented with different materials over the years.
+Currently, here is what works for me.- Canvas - SourceTek linen on birch wood boards.
 Well worth the price.
 They are almost impossible to damage and the texture of the linen on the board is the perfect hard surface for painting.

 - Paints - I use Alkyds which is a Winsor and Newton product.
 They dry quickly which is a must for plein air painters.
 Plus, they travel well and have a buttery consistency that works nicely with the way I like to move paint around my canvas.